RafailVr/Excel_Dashboard_project/README.md

 # Excel_Dashboard_project
-This is and interactive Dashboard Excel Project
+This is and interactive Dashboard Excel Project.
-Hope you enjoy it!
+I hope you will enjoy it!